 McKenzie treatment emphasizes education and active patient involvement in the management of their treatment in order to decrease pain quickly, and restore function and independence.
 McKenzie treatment prescribes a series of individualised exercises, based on the syndrome found.
 This emphasis on active self-treatment results in a reduction of treatment visits required.

 Ultimately, most patients can successfully treat themselves when provided the necessary knowledge and tools.
-For patients with more difficult mechanical problems, Jodie Zollner, a credentialed McKenzie clinician at Power Physiotherapy, can provide advanced hands-on manual techniques until the patient can self-treat.
+For patients with more difficult mechanical problems, Sandra Jefferies a credentialed McKenzie clinician at Power Physiotherapy, who can provide advanced hands-on manual techniques until the patient can self-treat.

 During the active self-treatment process patients gain knowledge on how to minimise the risk of recurrence and to rapidly manage themselves when symptoms occur.
 Posture re-education and prevention advice is always given, and self-maintenance prevents the likelihood of problems persisting.